Love Canal: Sale of the site, 1952

 Critics of Hooker's actions believe that, in the words of Craig E. Colton and Peter N. Skinner, "Hooker assigned the board with a continuing duty to protect property buyers from chemicals when the company itself accepted no such 'moral obligation'."
 The transfer effectively ended what provision of security and maintenance for the hazardous waste had existed before and placed all responsibility in clearly unqualified hands.
 It was this attempt to evade their responsibility, Colten and Skinner contend, that would "ultimately come back to haunt not only Hooker but all other chemical producers in the United States through the strict liability provisions of Superfund legislation."
-However, Eric Zeusse writes that Hooker's decision to sell the property rather than allowing the school board to condemn it stemmed from a desire to document its warnings.
-"Had the land been condemned and seized, says Hooker, the company would have been unable to air its concerns to all future owners of the property.
+However, Eric Zuesse writes that Hooker's decision to sell the property rather than allowing the school board to condemn it stemmed from a desire to document its warnings.
+"Had the land been condemned and seized," says Hooker, "the company would have been unable to air its concerns to all future owners of the property.
 It is difficult to see any other reason for what it did."

 Not long after having taken control of the land, the Niagara Falls School Board proceeded to develop the land, including construction activity that substantially breached containment structures in a number of ways, allowing previously trapped chemicals to seep out.

 The resulting breaches combined with particularly heavy rainstorms released and spread the chemical waste, resulting in a public health emergency and an urban planning scandal.
 In what became a test case for liability clauses, Hooker Chemical was found to be "negligent" in their disposal of waste, though not reckless in the sale of the land.
 The dumpsite was discovered and investigated by the local newspaper, the Niagara Falls Gazette, from 1976 through the evacuation in 1978.

-Construction of the 93rd Street School and the 99th Street School
+Construction of the 93rd Street School and the 99th Street School, 1952–1955

-Despite the disclaimer, the School Board began construction of the "99th Street School" in its originally intended location.
+Despite the disclaimer, the School Board began construction of the 99th Street School in its originally intended location.
 In January 1954, the school's architect wrote to the education committee informing them that during excavation, workers discovered two dump sites filled with 55 USgal drums containing chemical wastes.
 The architect also noted it would be "poor policy" to build in that area since it was not known what wastes were present in the ground, and the concrete foundation might be damaged.
 The school board then relocated the school site 80 to 85 ft further north.
 The kindergarten playground also had to be relocated because it was directly on top of a chemical dump.